louisgv/local.ai/README.md

 It's made to be used alongside https://github.com/alexanderatallah/window.ai/ as a simple way to have a local inference server up and running with just the model files.

+Right now, local.ai uses the https://github.com/rustformers/llm rust crate at the core.
+Check them out, they are super cool!

 ## Demo

 - TBD